PIXISREPO/PIXIS-PROJECTS/VOLUMIO-LCD/README.md

 Install the Radio Paradise Plugin on your Pi and check you can stream Audio to your Audio out device.

-To ssh into this instance of Volumio go to volumio.local/dev on your device browser and ENABLE ssh.
+The next steps require a command line instruction to your Pi.
+If you have connected a Monitor and keyboard to your Pi then you can log in using user volumio with password volumio and then proceed from there.
+If you do not have a Monitor and Keyboard connected to your Pi you will need to ssh into your instance of Volumio.
+Go to volumio.local/dev on your device browser and ENABLE ssh.
 You can then remote in from a terminal on your device using user volumio and password volumio.

-From a terminal on your device ping google.com to check you have an Internet connection and then start the VOLUMIO-LCD installation on your Pi from your device terminal with
+From the command line on your Monitor or from a terminal on your device ping google.com to check you have an Internet connection and once confirmed then start the VOLUMIO-LCD installation on your Pi from the command line on your Monitor or your device terminal with

 wget -qO- https://raw.githubusercontent.com/PIXISREPO/PIXIS-PROJECTS/main/VOLUMIO-LCD/bootstrap.sh | bash -x